-If you cannot find what you want to complain about please use our general complaint form which will be forwarded to the relevant Council Service.
+If you cannot find what you want to complain about please use our general complaint form which will be forwarded to the relevant Council Service but we urge you to contact the service department first.
 We aim to respond fully to complaints within 10 working days of receipt by the relevant staff who will keep you updated if that isn't possible.

 If you use the complaint form for something that is a service request such as reporting a missed bin or disagreeing with a decision on homelessness which has a separate appeals process you will be advised that this is not regarded as a complaint and will be dealt with by the appropriate service area.

 We recognise that, sometimes, we do not always meet the high standards we set ourselves.
 Your comments are important during these times as they help us to identify why things have not gone well and how we can improve in the future.

 If you feel something has gone wrong, we encourage you to try to resolve matters with the member of staff you have been dealing with.
 This should help them to rectify the situation.

 If you have been through all stages of our Local Government and Social Care Ombudsman to review your complaint.and are still unhappy, you can ask the

 The Ombudsman investigates complaints in a fair and independent way - it does not take sides.
 It is a free service.

 The Ombudsman expects you to have given us chance to deal with your complaint, before you contact them.
 If you have not heard from us within a reasonable time, it may decide to look into your complaint anyway.
 This is usually up to 12 weeks but can be longer for social care complaints that follow a statutory process.